digisavvy/some-like-it-neat/README.md

 Bourbon provides a lightweight Sass library (similar to Compass).

-Neat extends bourbon and provides a nice and lightweight grid framework as a base for this project. **However, given the recent addition of [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid), it is recommended that you use CSS Grid to build your layouts going forward.** Support is pretty darn good.
+Neat extends bourbon and provides a nice and lightweight grid framework as a base for this project. **This theme now uses [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) to manage layouts.
+I recommend that you use CSS Grid to build your layouts going forward.** Support is pretty darn good for CSS Grid.
 Neat has been left here and it's used primarily for breakpoint variables.
+If you still wish to use Neat (and it is a great framework) you may do so.
+But we'll be looking to remove Neat here eventually (now I have to come up with a new name for this theme).

 Bitters is baked-in, too!
 You get some basic nifty styles out of the gate.